josetup123/yolov4/README.md

-# Mushroom Detector using yolov4, streamlit and Ubuntu server
+# Mushroom Detector using yolov4, streamlit and docker